aussedatlo/aussedatlo-notes/posts/13-nextcloud-in-docker.md

 ```

-You should see the correct settings in the admin panel here `https://cloud.domain.name/settings/admin`.
+You should see the correct settings reflected in the admin panel accessible here: `https://cloud.domain.name/settings/admin`.

+## Conclusion

+By following these steps, you've successfully configured Nextcloud with Docker and set up secure HTTPS access using Caddy.
+Your Nextcloud instance is now capable of sending email notifications through your chosen SMTP service.
+With everything in place, you can enjoy a secure and fully functional private cloud storage solution.

 ---
-## Ressources
+## Resources

 - Docker image: https://hub.docker.com/_/nextcloud/
 - Caddy documentation: https://caddyserver.com/docs/